chris-moreton/rivalchess-model/README.md

 It wasn't.
 [Still isn't](https://github.com/chris-moreton/rivalchess-engine).
 It's because I didn't care.

 This library was built to try to compensate for my coding sins.
-To provide an expressive library of chess utilities with code that is pretty well written.
+To provide a brutally-tested library of chess utilities with an expressive interface and code that is, more often than note, pretty well crafted (although the FenUtils class still needs some TLC).

 ### Installation